Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Ghost Town.md

 W "Well, no point in pushing it.
 We'll find another explosives expert."<br>
 MO "...I think we should help that old fellow."<br>
 W "Huh?"<br>
-MO "He's a hermit living all alone in a ghost town.
+MO "He's must not have had any visitors for a while in the ghost town.
 He must be lonely."<br>
 MO "We should try one more time.
 I'm sure he'd like to be around other folk too."<br>
 G "True.
 Maybe we can talk to him at Gold Springs."<br>
 G "Let's head there next."